 I figure it must have been the clicking of his mouse as he selected the â€œconfirm purchaseâ€ button that awoke the complacent high pressure system that had been comfortably parked over the west coast for all this time.

 Brandon arrived on Saturday, as did the low pressure system with its overcast skies.
 We began fly fishing at the carp ponds but were unable to spot many fish under the gray ceiling and were about ready to leave when Brandon caught a glimpse of a tail across the pond.
 Fly fishing for carp is tough enough when the visibility is good, but when the water has less than a foot of visibility, there’s cloud cover, and the sun is setting, it’s next to impossible.
 Carp tails protruding the water’s surface on the other hand… It turned out there were probably a dozen fish rooting through the muck and we had some good action the rest of the day.

-On the way home we grabbed a couple of the fattest rib eye steaks you can imagine and invited Dave over for some grilling.
-I’ve used little hibachi grills to cook some pretty hefty slabs of meat in the past but these steaks were on the verge of ridiculous!
-The little hibachi did OK though and we were soon rubbing our bellies and making plans for the next day.
+On the way home we grabbed a couple of the fattest rib eye steaks you can imagine and invited Dave over for some barbecue.
+I’ve used hibachi grills to cook some pretty hefty slabs of meat in the past but these steaks were on the verge of ridiculous!
+The little hibachi did OK though and we were soon rubbing our bellies and making plans for the morning.

 The last day, the clouds broke, the sun came out and the Stripers were on the bite at the big lake.
 The wind was up, but we managed to duck out of it and work with it enough to catch some nice fish.